ThomasQTruong/Codes-for-Games/README.md

           - buildRight() - Makes the robot place a block to the right of the block its facing.
           - buildLeft() - Makes the robot place a block to the left of the block its facing.
           - buildUp() - Makes the robot place a block above the block its facing.
+          - changeDirection() - makes the robot face a specific direction as efficiently as possible.
+          - goTo() - makes the robot go to a specific co-ordinate.
       - epearl.lua
         - Uses an in-game robot to create n amounts of enderpearls.
         - Usage: ./epearl \[n\]